robincwillis/SC-Journal/wp-content/plugins/featured-image-column/readme.txt

 Contributors: austyfrosty, DH-Shredder, MartyThornley, chrisjean, Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XQRHECLPQ46TE
 Tags: featured image, admin, column
-Requires at least: 3.0
+Requires at least: 4.4
-Tested up to: 4.1
+Tested up to: 4.8
 Stable tag: trunk

 Adds a column to any post type edit screen with the featured image if it exists.

 == Description ==

-As of version 2.2 you can select which post types you'd like to have the image column.
+As of version 0.2.2 you can select which post types you'd like to have the image column.
 It simply adds a column before the title (far left) the show's the posts featured image if it's supported and exists.

 Want to change the default image?
-Simply filter you own image by useing `featured_image_column_default_image` or filter your own CSS by using `featured_image_column_css`.
+Simply filter you own image by using `featured_image_column_default_image` or filter your own CSS by using the `featured_image_column_css` filter hook.

 = Example actions/filters =

 **Add support for a custom default image**
 `
 function my_custom_featured_image_column_image( $image ) {
-	if ( !has_post_thumbnail() )
+	if ( !has_post_thumbnail() ) {
 		return trailingslashit( get_stylesheet_directory_uri() ) . 'images/featured-image.png';
+	}

+	return $image;
 }
 add_filter( 'featured_image_column_default_image', 'my_custom_featured_image_column_image' );
 `